Kabukiza Theater in Tokyo

 A runway is set up from the stage through the audience.

-Usually the boys in such families plays on stage from 4 to 5 years old.
+Usually the boys in such families play on stage from 4 to 5 years old.

-"Kumadori" is specific stage makeup worn by Kabuki
+Kumadori is unique stage makeup worn by Kabuki actors.

 It is exaggerated makeup of blood vessels and muscle of the face.